Gyiming/LLVMpass/README.md

 ```
 If the results shows "LP HAS NO PRIMAL FEASIBLE SOLUTION", it means there is no dependence inside the code.
 If the results shows "OPTIMAL LP SOLUTION FOUND", it means there is a dependence inside the loop.
 We only support 1D array for now.
-Using 2D array may result in an wrong answer.
+Using 2D array may result in a wrong answer.

 Or you could build from scrach